-Problem Sets (due Thursdays at 11:59 a.m.
+Problem Sets (due Fridays at 11:59 a.m.
 ET)

-A problem set will be assigned each week apart from reading week (between Weeks 5 and 6), the week of the midterm assessment (Week 7), and the last week of the term (Week 12), for a total of 10 problem sets.
+A problem set will be assigned each week apart from the week of the midterm assessment (Week 6), reading week (between Weeks 8 and 9) and the last week of the term (Week 12), for a total of 10 problem sets.
 Each problem set will consist of two parts:

 - Part 1: You'll be asked to complete a set of questions using R to generate figures, tables, and / or statistical analyses and interpret the results you obtain. - Part 2: You'll be asked to write a short piece communicating statistical ideas to a non-technical audience, using the vocabulary introduced in the course.
-In some weeks, you may be asked to record and submit a brief audio presentation (video optional) communicating statistical ideas to a non-technical audience, instead of doing a written submission.

-Problem sets will be due on Quercus by 11:59 a.m.
-ET (Toronto time) on Thursdays (.Rmd and .pdf files).
+Problem sets will be due on Quercus by 11:59 p.m. on Fridays (.Rmd and .pdf files).
 Submissions will only be accepted through the Quercus dropbox (no email submissions), and no late submissions will be accepted.
-You can submit a problem set on Quercus as many times as you like before the deadline, but only the latest submission will be graded.
+The only exception to this is if you miss the problem set for a valid medical reason; see the "Missed Work" section for the course policy.